wnka/pdp80-blog/content/posts/mame-debugger-intro.md

 MAME, the arcade machine emulator, has a debugger that allows you to poke around memory and manipulate values.
 I've always wanted to play around with it but didn't really know what to do or how to do it.

-Let's take a toy problem and try to solve it with the MAME debugger.
-Muchi Muchi Pork is one of my favorite shmups.
-I have the Xbox 360 port and the actual arcade PCB.
-I dig it because the scoring system is simple but fun, the bosses have a bunch of phases you have to pick apart, and you can easily switch back and forth between trying to survive and trying to score well based on how you manage your resources.
+I'm going to take a toy problem and try to solve it with the MAME debugger.
+I'll use Muchi Muchi Pork since it's one of my favorite shmups.
+You can see me clear the game in one credit [here](/posts/mmp-pb-135-mil/) and I write more about it in general [here](/posts/muchi-muchi-pork-pcb/).

 ## Cheats